chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 ![header image](cpipe6.png)

+# CodeDeploy
-### We now move to the Deploy stage and we will CloudFormation as the Deploy provider:
+We now move to the Deploy stage and we will CloudFormation as the Deploy provider:

 ![header image](cpipe8.png)